lurchmath/lde/docs/api-lde.md

 The main LDE module is not yet complete.
 So far it supports only the functionality documented below, which will grow with time.

-## One Global Document
+## The Input Tree

-The module initializes a single `Structure` instance in a global variable, which can be queried with the public API function `getDocument()`.
-It begins life as a freshly created `Structure` with no attributes, but an ID.
+The module initializes a single `InputStructure` instance in a global variable, which can be queried with the public API function `getInputTree()`.
+It begins life as a freshly created `InputStructure` with no attributes, but an ID.

-This document is called the *LDE Document,* and is the structure on which all computations done by the LDE will operate.
-In the main Lurch application, it will represent the meaningful content that has been extracted from the user's document.
+This structure is called the *Input Tree,* and is the structure in which the LDE stores all input passed from the client.
+In particular, the LDE never modifies this structure except at the request of the client.

-## Manipulating the Document
+## Manipulating the Input Tree

-The document can be manipulated with four functions in the public API of this module:
+The Input Tree can be manipulated with four functions in the public API of this module:

  * `insert(structureToInsert,parentID,insertionIndex)` inserts a new
-   structure within the global document hierarchy, as follows:
+   `InputStructure` within the Input Tree, as follows:
-    * `structureToInsert` should be the serialized form of the structure to insert (optionally created with `.toJSON()` in a `Structure` instance).
+    * `structureToInsert` should be the serialized form of the structure to insert (optionally created with `.toJSON()` in an `InputStructure` instance).
 After the structure is deserialized and inserted into the document, `trackIDs()` will be called in it; for more information on that function, see [its entry in the API docs](api-lde.md#unique-ids).
+      Note that if the deserialized object is not an `InputStructure` instance, `insert()` does nothing.
     * `parentID` is the ID of the parent under which this new child should be inserted.
-This must be a string ID that belongs to a structure already in the global document hierarchy.
+This must be a string ID that belongs to a structure already in the Input Tree.
+If it is not, `insert()` does nothing.
       Note that the root of the hierarchy is given the ID "root" at the time the module is loaded.
-    * `insertionIndex` is the index of the child to insert, which must be greater than or equal to zero and less than or equal to the number of children of the parent
+    * `insertionIndex` is the index of the child to insert, which must be greater than or equal to zero and less than or equal to the number of children of the parent.
+If that constraint does not hold, `insert()` does nothing.
- * `delete(ID)` deletes from the global document hierarchy the structure with the given ID, which is interpreted with the same conventions as the `parentID` is for the `insert` function.
+ * `delete(ID)` deletes from the Input Tree the structure with the given ID, which is interpreted with the same conventions as the `parentID` is for the `insert()` function.
 After the structure is deleted, `untrackIDs()` will be called in it; for more information on that function, see [its entry in the API docs](api-lde.md#unique-ids).
  * `replace(ID,newStructure)` replaces the structure with the given ID with